Manuka Honey – What’s All The Fuss About?

 Some confusing terminology may be used on jars of Manuka honey, the most common of which is UMF, which stands for ‘unique Manuka factor’.

-This ranges from +5, which is the lowest and cheapest grade, right up to +25, which can fetch a pretty price.
+This ranges from +5, the lowest and cheapest grade, to +25, which can fetch a pretty price.
 Fundamentally, UMF is a measure of Manuka honey’s capacity to kill bacteria and viruses.

-In 2008, Professor Thomas Henle, of the University of Dresden in Germany, discovered that these unique properties are conferred by an active ingredient called dietary methylglyoxal (MG).
+In 2008, Professor Thomas Henle of the University of Dresden in Germany discovered that these unique properties are conferred by an active ingredient called dietary methylglyoxal – or MGO.

-Previously, the only food items known to contain significant amounts of dietary methylglyoxal were coffee and cocoa.
-However, the concentrations present in those foods are small in comparison to some Manuka honeys.
+Previously, coffee and cocoa were the only food items known to contain significant amounts of dietary methylglyoxal.
+However, the concentrations in those foods are small compared to some Manuka honeys.

-Manuka honey can be used to treat many ailments and sores, both internally and externally.
-It has been proven to kill potentially dangerous bacteria such as Helicobacter pylori, Staphylococcus aureus and Escherichia coli as well as being useful in the management of cuts and abrasions.
+Manuka honey can help to treat many ailments and sores, both internally and externally.
+It’s been proven to kill potentially dangerous bacteria such as Helicobacter pylori, Staphylococcus aureus and Escherichia coli and can be useful in managing cuts and abrasions.

-In addition to being antimicrobial and antiviral, Manuka honey also contains antioxidants that can help boost immunity and vitality.
+In addition to being antimicrobial, antibacterial and antiviral, Manuka honey contains antioxidants that can help boost immunity and vitality.

 Why not try it for yourself?